TheRandomMelon/blog/README.md

-# TheRandomMelon's blog
+# Melonz's blog
-My Jekyll blog (i literally copy+pasted my own work from [the Melonz blog](https://github.com/melonz/melonz.github.io)).
+Our nice n' tasty blog.
+Powered by GitHub Pages and Jekyll.

-Visit the blog by clicking [here](https://blog.trm.ovh).
+Visit the blog by clicking [here](https://blog.melonz.nl).